 State law already prohibits local rules on what information is required or excluded in job applications.
 But the Bill amends that law to extend those restrictions to the interview process.
 The current law and proposed amendment (in all caps and bold font) reads:

 A local governmental body shall not adopt, enforce, or administer an ordinance, local policy, or local resolution regulating information an employer or potential employer must request, require, or exclude on an application for employment OR DURING THE INTERVIEW PROCESS from an employee or a potential employee.
 This section does not prohibit an ordinance, local policy, or local resolution requiring a criminal background check 8 for an employee or potential employee in connection with the receipt of a license or permit from a local governmental body.

-While there are no local governments in Michigan are considering ordinances regulating job interviews, the preemptive legislation is an obvious response to limit interview questions about salary history.
+While no local governments in Michigan are considering ordinances regulating job interviews, the preemptive legislation is an apparent response to limit interview questions about salary history.
 Critics argue such questions perpetuate gender-based wage gaps.

 What this means for employers and the wage gap

 The Michigan Chamber of Commerce and other business organizations supported the legislation.
 From an employer’s perspective, asking about someone’s past or current salary is a standard business practice.
 And (assuming the Bill is signed), local government regulations can’t be enacted to interfere with that practice.
 It also avoids employers having to navigate a patchwork of local government regulations with the hiring process.